larammerce/docs/8.x/theme-development/custom-queries.md

 #### 2. custom_query_products_ids($identifier)

-There may be a need to return a list of products ID instead than all products, for example, to implement lazy loading of a website.
+There may be a need to return a list of products identifier instead of all products, for example, to implement lazy loading of a website.
 For this purpose, a function called `custom_query_products_id($identifier)` has been defined in the Larammerce project, which returns a list of product IDs.

 **TIP:** Lazy loading is the practice of delaying load or initialization of resources or objects until they're actually needed to improve performance and save system resources.